dtedesco1/dted.github.io/now.md

 ---

 ## Where am I
-Still based in Beijing, China.
-Recently returned from a holiday trip to visit family in New Jersey.
+Based in Beijing, China.
+Taking a trip to Thailand and Hong Kong with Flora in mid-March.

 ## What is my day job
 I work for [Google](https://about.google/), advising APAC game companies on international growth.
 I am also serving as Head of DAOs for [OpenESG](https://esgdao.earth/).